 With caps left behind after the lights went out;

 Yellow cornmeal now, stead of white alter'd flour.

 Shifting by a road that still has a heart.

 She joined me for lunch, just a few days ago.

 At a spot down the road - a safe place to go?

 We'll find a way, to a place that really is,

-On a path not of men, in a place that's really His!
+On a path not of men, in a place - really His!

 Much of our time is thinking of death, and death is thinking of me.